liliu-avril/Awesome-Segment-Anything/README.md

 [[paper](https://archive.ismrm.org/2025/4011_ZTBoZcSMp.html)]
 [2025.09]

-:boom: Han, KyeongHwan, JaeHyung Lim, Jin-Soo Ahn, and Ki-Sun Lee.<br />
+:boom:Han, KyeongHwan, JaeHyung Lim, Jin-Soo Ahn, and Ki-Sun Lee.<br />
 "The Evaluation of a Deep Learning Approach to Automatic Segmentation of Teeth and Shade Guides for Tooth Shade Matching Using the SAM2 Algorithm."
 Bioengineering (2025).
 [[paper](https://www.mdpi.com/2306-5354/12/9/959)]
 [2025.09]